-We have a 50% ownership interest in two active joint ventures that operate transit shelters in the greater Los Angeles area and Vancouver, and two active joint ventures which operate a total of seven billboard displays in New York and Boston.
+We have a 50% ownership interest in one active joint venture that operates transit shelters in the greater Los Angeles area and two active joint ventures which operate a total of nine billboard displays in New York and Boston.
 All of these ventures are accounted for as equity investments.
-These investments totaled \$8.2 million as of December 31, 2023, and \$12.2 million as of December 31, 2022, and are included in Other assets on the Consolidated Statements of Financial Position.
-In 2023, in connection with the Transaction, an equity investment was reclassified as Assets held for sale on the Consolidated Statement of Financial Position.
-(See Note 12.
-Acquisitions and Dispositions: Dispositions: Canadian Business.)
-We provided sales and management services to these joint ventures and recorded management fees in Revenues on the Consolidated Statement of Operations of \$4.9 million in 2023, \$8.6 million in 2022 and \$6.3 million in 2021.
+These investments totaled \$8.6 million as of December 31, 2024, and \$8.2 million as of December 31, 2023, and are included in Other assets on the Consolidated Statements of Financial Position.
+We provided sales and management services to these joint ventures and recorded management fees in Revenues on the Consolidated Statement of Operations of \$4.2 million in 2024, \$4.9 million in 2023 and \$8.6 million in 2022.